 What Are Common Side Effects with Asthma Medications?

-Contact your doctor if you notice white patches in your mouth, which could be thrush.
-Inhaled quick-acting medicines like albuterol can cause nervousness or a fast heartbeat.
+- Contact your doctor if you notice white patches in your mouth, which could be the beginning of a thrush infection.

 How is Exercise-Induced Asthma Different From Regular Asthma?

-Your peak flow number can help you predict times when your asthma may worsen; the numbers may decrease a few hours or days before an asthma attack.
-Your doctor can show you how to use a peak flow meter.
+- Your peak flow number can help you predict times when your asthma may worsen; the numbers may decrease a few hours or days before an asthma attack.

 Are Asthma Medicines Expensive?